- Home

 If the cancer has spread to lymph nodes or to other organs, chemotherapy may be recommended before or after surgery or on its own.

-Some people with rectal cancer have chemotherapy before surgery to shrink the tumour and make it easier to remove.
-You are likely to have chemotherapy together with radiation therapy (chemoradiation) for rectal cancer.
+Before surgery (neoadjuvant) | Some people with rectal cancer have chemotherapy before surgery to shrink it so it’s easier to remove.
+You may have only chemotherapy or with radiation therapy (chemoradiation). |

-Chemotherapy may be used after surgery for either colon or rectal cancer to kill any remaining cancer cells and reduce the chance of the cancer coming back.
-If your doctor recommends chemotherapy, you will probably start treatment as soon as your wounds have healed and you’ve recovered your strength, usually within 6–8 weeks.
+After surgery (adjuvant) | Chemotherapy after surgery for colon or rectal cancer aims to destroy any remaining cancer cells and reduce the chance of the cancer coming back.
+If your doctor recommends chemotherapy, you usually start treatment within 6–8 weeks, when your wounds have healed and you’ve recovered your strength. |

 Having chemotherapy